egwaojeangel/retinalens-ai-diabetic-retinopathy-detection/README.md

 ## Overview

 Diabetic retinopathy is one of the leading causes of preventable blindness worldwide, affecting over 100 million people with diabetes.
-Manual grading of fundus images is time-consuming and requires trained ophthalmologists — a resource not always available in underserved regions.
+Manual grading of fundus images is time-consuming and requires trained ophthalmologists, which is a resource not always available in underserved regions.

 This project builds an end-to-end screening pipeline that:
 - Grades DR severity across **5 clinical stages** automatically